Back to Living Real Change

 Buttimer recommends the following tactics to minimize anxiety:

 • Exercise, particularly yoga.
-Regular exercise and yoga have been shown to reduce anxiety.
+Studies show regular exercise and yoga can reduce anxiety.

 • Make healthy food choices.
 Excess sugar, caffeine and alcohol can worsen anxiety, so focus on unprocessed foods like vegetables, fruit, nuts, seeds, lean meat, fish and whole grains.